Hillel Slovak

-Hillel Slovak (הלל סלובק; April 13, 1962 – June 25, 1988) was an Israeli-American musician, best known as the founding guitarist of the Los Angeles rock band Red Hot Chili Peppers, with whom he recorded two albums.
+Hillel Slovak (הלל סלובק; April 13, 1962 – June 25, 1988) was an Israeli-American musician, best known as an early guitarist of the Los Angeles rock band the Red Hot Chili Peppers, with whom he recorded two albums.
 His guitar work was rooted in funk and hard rock, and he often experimented with other genres, including reggae and speed metal.
-He is considered to have been a major influence on Red Hot Chili Peppers' early sound.
+He is considered to have been a major influence on the Red Hot Chili Peppers' early sound.

 Born in Israel, he later moved to the United States.
 Slovak met future bandmates Anthony Kiedis, Flea, and Jack Irons while attending Fairfax High School in Los Angeles.
-There, he formed the group What Is This? with Irons, Alain Johannes, and Todd Strassman; Flea later replaced Strassman.
+There, he formed the group What Is This with Irons, Alain Johannes, and Todd Strassman; Flea later replaced Strassman.

-Slovak, Flea, Kiedis, and Irons founded Red Hot Chili Peppers in 1983, gaining popularity in Los Angeles through their energetic stage presence and spirited performances.
-Slovak eventually quit to focus on What is This?, which had been signed to a record deal, leaving the Red Hot Chili Peppers to record their 1984 debut album without him, including five songs he co-wrote.
+Flea, Kiedis, and Irons founded the Red Hot Chili Peppers in 1983 and Slovak joined shortly thereafter.
+The band quickly began gaining popularity in Los Angeles through their energetic stage presence and spirited performances.
+Slovak eventually quit to focus on What is This, which had been signed to a record deal, leaving the Red Hot Chili Peppers to record their 1984 debut album without him, including five songs he co-wrote.
 Slovak rejoined the Chili Peppers in 1985 and recorded the albums Freaky Styley (1985) and The Uplift Mofo Party Plan (1987) with them.

 During his career, Slovak developed a serious heroin addiction.
 He attempted to rehabilitate several times but died of an overdose on June 25, 1988, at age 26.
 Several Red Hot Chili Peppers songs have been written as tributes to Slovak, including "Knock Me Down", "Otherside", "My Lovely Man", and "Feasting on the Flowers".
 In 1999, his brother James published a book, Behind the Sun: The Diary and Art of Hillel Slovak, which features Slovak's diaries and paintings.
-Slovak was posthumously inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers on April 14, 2012, with his brother accepting the award on his behalf.
+Slovak was posthumously inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers on April 14, 2012, with his brother James accepting the award on his behalf.
+A documentary on Slovak's life that was co-produced by Slovak's brother titled The Rise of the Red Hot Chili Peppers: Our Brother, Hillel, debuted on Netflix on March 20, 2026.